Triple-negative breast cancer: 5 things you should know

 For these patients, we can classify their breast cancers differently to select the best treatment for them.
 We know TNBC isn't one disease, but right now it's treated as one.
 In the next phase, we'll be able to look at biomarkers to divide triple-negative cases based on disease characteristics.
 We'll use that to choose the best treatment for each patient.

 What clinical trials are available at MD Anderson for triple-negative breast cancer patients?

 For those who still have a lot of the cancer left after surgery, we're working on several clinical trials.
 These will allow patients to receive a new targeted therapy combined with chemo before surgery.

 For those with metastatic disease, we have many exciting new targeted therapies and immunotherapy-based clinical trials.

 Because each trial has very different eligibility requirements, it's important to talk to your primary oncologists about your options.

-What's your advice for newly diagnosed TNBC patients?
+What's your advice for newly diagnosed triple-negative breast cancer patients?